sweta2503/mcp-time-machine/README.md

 # MCP Time Machine — Fraud Alert Investigator

 Live migration demo from MCP **2025-11-25** (stateful) → **2026-07-28** (stateless).
-Each git branch = one YouTube segment.
+Each git branch = one important segment.
 Same server, same app — one protocol change at a time.

 ## What this repo covers